 However, as distinguished as the racing careers of Sometime and The Dip would prove, J. B. Cummings would not be their registered trainer at the time of their richest victories.
 An incident at Morphettville racecourse on Saturday, 25 November 1961 intervened to delay rather than derail the coming Cummings’ juggernaut.
 The horse was Cilldara, the jockey was Noel Mifflin, and the race was the Marana Handicap.
 The ‘field-shy’ Cilldara had been beaten badly in a race at Gawler just a few days before, but, fitted with blinkers, a relatively new gear-change under S.A.J.C. rules, the horse improved lengths to win easily.
 Apart from the dramatic form reversal, what bothered the stewards most was the significant plunge in on-course betting that accompanied it.
 The stewards charged connections under two rules dealing with inconsistent running and improper practices.
 The upshot was a twelve-month disqualification by S.A.J.C. stewards for Cummings, Mifflin and the owners.
 Cummings came to view the disqualification as a conspiracy by the Adelaide racing establishment, notably Wyndham Hill Smith, the chairman of the Port Adelaide Racing Club, but it is difficult to argue with the facts.
 Whether it be stewards or punters, ‘follow the money’ isn’t a bad precept in racing and the stable money had been plastered on Cilldara.

 It is sobering to reflect on the lottery of life when one considers the future careers of the trainer and jockey of Cilldara that afternoon at Morphettville.
 Whereas Cummings, after a twelve-month pause would soon resume his stellar trajectory, Noel Mifflin would be dead at thirty.
 Yes, the talented jockey would enjoy a springtime of sunshine on the back of Tobin Bronze in 1965 including a victory in the Victoria Derby, but he would collapse and die in a sauna bath in Adelaide on 24th April 1971, as he tried to sweat off 6lb for an afternoon race meeting.
 Cummings’ disqualification saw Sometime, a placegetter in both the Caulfield Guineas and Victoria Derby, taken out of the stable by the Lee brothers and transferred to another South Australian trainer in Les Patterson.
 Among other races, Patterson would train the horse to win the 1963 Caulfield Cup.
-However, the Cummings’ family enjoyed more luck with The Dip.
+Sometime later served as a stallion in Japan.
+However, the Cummings family enjoyed more luck with The Dip.
 Jim Cummings at the age of seventy-six came out of retirement to train Bart’s team, which ensured that owners such as Wally Broderick remained as clients.
 Old Jim showed that age hadn’t wearied him nor the years condemned when he trained The Dip to win The Metropolitan by four lengths at Randwick with W. A. Smith in the saddle!

 William Hazlitt, the famous English essayist, observed that the art of life is to know how to enjoy a little and to endure much.
 Bart Cummings knew what he meant during those long months of 1962 as he went about painting and repairing his horseboxes, planting his trees, and weeding his garden.
 Disqualification, as opposed to suspension, meant that he couldn’t be involved in training or attending race meetings.
 Still, The Dip was waiting for Bart when he again picked up the reins in his Glenelg stable after his year-long sabbatical ended.